-The MPhil in Environmental Change and Management aims to give you a broad appreciation of all aspects of the management of people and institutions in relation to environmental change, you will become analytical in your approach, and a competent and aware decision maker.
-The second year is devoted to researching and writing a thesis of 30,000 words.
+The MPhil in Environmental Change and Management aims to give you a broad appreciation of major processes of environmental change and of the people and institutions involved in environmental management.
+The course seeks to produce environmental leaders who are interdisciplinary and analytical in their approach to environmental issues, and competent and aware decision makers.

 The MPhil is a two year course.
+The second year is devoted to researching and writing a thesis of up to 30,000 words (either as a single monograph or two academic papers).
 In the first year, you will take the coursework associated with the MSc in Environmental Change and Management.
 This course has three overarching aims, to: